nadeo/trackmania-doc/docs/club/activities/campaign.md

-# What is a Campaign
+# What is a Campaign?

 A *campaign* is a collection of up to 25 tracks with it's own leaderboard.